Tuufless/FFXIV-Elemental-Raid-Macros/terminology.md

 **doing so would almost certainly get you blacklisted**, and is a reportable offense.

+### Choose a weapon/武器希望制

+This applies specifically to the 4th raid in a tier that drops a random weapon, and becomes more common as the tier progresses and people start running/gearing alt-jobs.

+When you join the party, you reserve a weapon that hasn't already been claimed.
+This weapon does not need to match the job you will play.

+During recruitment, the party leader will update the PF description with the already-claimed weapons to prevent multiple people claiming the same weapon.

+**If that weapon drops and someone has reserved it, that player casts a lot on it and all other players pass**, as if that player lot "Need" on it.

 ### FFA/フリロ

 "FFA" stands for "Free for All".
 The Japanese フリロ means either "Free-lot" or